-What Are the Differences Between Backups and Disaster Recovery?
+What Are the Differences Between Disaster Recovery and Backup?

 Disaster recovery planning is an integral part of any business’s IT strategy, and is becoming more prevalent as security breaches and network outages have become common threats.